 Now this still bears my preferred style (it is my tool after all).
 I like stating that it is a flickr photo, but that’s not in the TASL.
 I also like saying “shared under” rather than “licensed under”.

 But if you want the “strict” adherence to the Creative Commons reccommended format, e.g.:

 I have added two new options to do attribution the CC Recommended way- you can make new bookmarklet tools by selecting the “CC Best Practices” versions from the menu:

 This all was made easier because of the way each attribution style is just rendered by a different “helper” html page, so its quite extensible.
 If you dod not like any of the styles of my attributions you just need to build your own by copying / forking mine.

 But now, whether you use mine or the new ones, you get your full CC TASL in your attributions.

 If you are not attributing your images, don’t wait for 2017, you can start right now.

 Top / Featured Image: “playing upon history.” flickr photo by the measure of mike https://flickr.com/photos/curious_e/10473716423 shared under a Creative Commons (BY-ND) license

-The post "Now With More TASL: Flickr CC Attribution Helper" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2016/12/more-tasl/) on December 27, 2016.
+The post "Now With More TASL: Flickr CC Attribution Helper" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2016/12/more-tasl/) on December 27, 2016.